AI Agents for scientific knowledge discovery and generation

 • Scale of sources: The OpenScholar DataStore (OSDS) spans tens of millions of open-access papers and hundreds of millions of passage embeddings, enabling broad coverage across domains.

-• Evaluation signal: As far as we can tell, OpenScholar reports higher correctness than larger closed-source models on ScholarQABench while keeping citation accuracy at expert-like levels and reducing fabricated references.
+• Evaluation signal: OpenScholar reports higher correctness than larger closed-source models on ScholarQABench while keeping citation accuracy at expert-like levels and reducing fabricated references.

-• Open ecosystem: The code, models, datastore, and a public demo are open-sourced, which makes it straightforward to inspect and extend the full pipeline.
+• Open ecosystem: The code, models, datastore, and a public demo are open source, which makes it straightforward to inspect and extend the full pipeline.

-Elicit: The AI Research Assistant uses large language models to solve this problem:
+Elicit: The AI Research Assistant helps us solve this problem using large language models:

 Elicit uses language models to help you automate research workflows, like parts of literature review.